boazbk/tcs/lec_00_1_math_background.md

 If anything, it would have made more sense use _inequalities_ and  write $F \leq O(G)$ and $F \geq \Omega(G)$, reserving equality for $F = \Theta(G)$,  but by now the equality notation is quite firmly entrenched.
 Nevertheless, you should remember that a statement such as $F = O(G)$ means that $F$ is "at most" $G$ in some rough sense when we ignore constants, and a statement such as $F = \Omega(G)$ means that $F$ is "at least" $G$ in the same rough sense.

-It's often convenient to use "anonymous functions" when using Oh notation and to emphasize the input parameter to the function.
+It's often convenient to use "anonymous functions" in the context of Oh notation, and also  to emphasize the input parameter to the function.
 For example, when we write a statement such as $F(n) = O(n^3)$, we mean that  $F=O(G)$ where $G$ is the function defined by $G(n)=n^3$.